etki/environment/README.md

 // Restoring pre-emulated environment.
 $environment->variables->reset();
 // Actually, restore(0) would give the very same thing, though reset(true) will
-// erase everything it can.
-Be careful with session, though.
+// erase everything it can, except for $_SERVER.
+Be careful with session,
+// though.

 // oh my god, i've forgot to do something! time machine to the rescue!